Well I guess this is growing up

 20160108_164326 (1)

 And I thought: Maybe that’s the point.
-That these passages, sprinkled amongst the disturbing plot twists and character interactions, were what kept me coming back to a world that, on the surface, turned me off in so many ways.
+That these passages were what kept me coming back to a world that was so unappealing.
+Maybe this book is way more meta then I initially thought.

 Kafka said: “Youth is happy because it has the capacity to see beauty.
 Anyone who keeps the ability to see beauty never grows old.”